mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/05_settings.rst

 	default.instrument = INST_NAME
 	# Note, this is not a Python command

-where INST_NAME would be the value of the default, for example 'LARMOR'.
+where INST_NAME is the name of the default instrument, for example 'LARMOR'.

 All settings specified in these files are accessible via python through the config object, which can be imported from the mantid module.
-For example, to access the above setting do
+For example, to access the default instrument:

 .. code-block:: python